devleaks/followthegreens/docs/plugin.md

 # Usage

-Please refer to the manual [here](https://devleaks.github.io/followthegreens/) for detailed usage instructions.
+Please refer to the [manual](https://devleaks.github.io/followthegreens/) for detailed usage instructions.
 There are also a few documented parameters you can adjust to your liking.

 There are a few requirements for FtG to work.